Board of Directors

 Our Board of Directors comprises experienced leaders from a wide range of sectors, united in their commitment to strengthening UK-ASEAN business relations.
 Represented on the board are senior executives from HSBC, ACCA, Matheson & Co Limited, JCB, Standard Chartered Bank, Oxford Business Group, the Department for Business and Trade, Pearson, PwC, and Prudential plc.
 Below, you will find a list of our Board of Directors along with their professional profiles and links for further contact.

-• Ian Gibbons MBE - Chief Executive, UK-ASEAN Business Council
+Ian Gibbons OBE - Chief Executive, UK-ASEAN Business Council

-• Suwei Jiang - Lead Partner of China & Southeast Asia Business Group, Strategic International Markets, PwC United Kingdom
+Suwei Jiang - Partner, Strategic International Markets, PwC United Kingdom

-• Duncan Buchanan - Senior Director, International and UK Government Relations & Public Policy; Office of the Chair, Prudential plc
+Duncan Buchanan - Senior Director, International & UK Government Relations & Public Policy and Office of the Chair, Prudential plc

 Chair, UK-ASEAN Business Council